Mechanical, Plumbing, and Refrigeration Prototype Design

-Founded in 1930, Publix Food Stores now operates over 1,200 food markets in the Southeast.
-To expand its appeal to younger shoppers, the company developed a store format called GreenWise Market, which features organic, fresh, and prepared foods.
+Founded in 1930, Publix Food Stores now operates over 1,300 food markets in the United States.
+To expand its appeal to new shoppers, the company developed a store format called GreenWise Market, which features organic, fresh, and prepared foods.

-Publix hired Erdman Anthony to do the mechanical, plumbing, and refrigeration prototype work for this new concept.
-Prototype efforts require particular care when it comes to design decisions, as many stores are built based on the decisions made when developing the prototype.
+Publix hired Erdman Anthony to do the mechanical, plumbing, and refrigeration prototype work for this new GreenWise concept.
 The entire effort was done using Revit, including the refrigeration work.
 GreenWise stores now have central refrigeration systems that use transcritical and cascade CO2 racks.